danielanywhere/SvgTools/README.md

 The notion of implied form design involves giving you the ability to draw normal art in your favorite vector editor then to convert it directly to a working application GUI with very little effort, effectively separating the roles of artist from front-end developer, simultaneously giving each of those roles drastically increased focus on their own unique tasks, and retaining the original art as the maintainable center of visual truth during the evolution cycle.

-Rather than spending weeks and months on declarative, code based approaches like those dictated by XML and XAML, without any decent visual editor, and where the smallest creative change decision can set you back by hours or even days, you can now spend most of your design time in the visual SVG editor\* easily producing reliable, flexible art as normal SVG files that, once saved, are piped directly into to the development team's application project and related compiler.
+Rather than spending weeks and months on declarative, code based approaches like those dictated by XML and XAML, without any decent visual editor, and where the smallest creative change decision can set you back by hours or even days, you can now spend most of your design time in the visual SVG editor\* easily producing reliable, flexible art as normal SVG files that, once saved, are piped directly into the development team's application project and related compiler.

 The basic goal of Implied Form Design is that if you can at least indicate what you want on your form, then SvgTools can give you that actual, working GUI form that compiles successfully into a desktop application.
-There shouldn't be any other requirements other than when you feel like becoming more specific about various details.
+There shouldn't be any other requirements than when you happen to feel like becoming more specific about various details.
 In other words, you imply what you want, and when the conversion runs, it infers a working form from your indications.

 <p>&nbsp;</p>